 - “Can I get my money back?”

-This paper is intended to provide an in-depth analysis of the statutory provisions, regulations and rules that form the basis of the regulatory regime governing the syndication of thoroughbred horses for racing purposes and the subsequent operation of those syndicates.
+This paper is intended to provide an in-depth analysis of the statutory provisions, regulations and rules that form the basis of the regulatory regime governing the sale of interests in thoroughbred horses for racing purposes and the subsequent operation of those schemes.

-Persons who engage in this activity as promoter or seller typically acquire horses either at public auction or by private treaty with the intention of reselling them by offering fractional ownership interests (shares).
-They commonly advertise on websites, TV, and in various newspapers and industry journals, asserting:
+Persons who engage in this activity (known as “syndication”) as promoter or seller typically acquire horses, either at public auction or by private treaty, with the intention of reselling them by offering interests.
+They typically advertise on websites, various TV channels dedicated to racing, and in various newspapers and industry journals, asserting:

 - the superior quality of the horses and their prospects of winning races (prize money);

-- that the price of the shares represents value for money;
+- that the price of the interest(s) represents value for money;

 - that the promoter has skill, expertise and a track record of selecting and syndicating horses that have progressed to winning races; and